 Although legal services were deemed an essential business by Governor Cooper’s Executive Order 121 (March 27, 2020) and law firms are permitted to remain open, lawyers may choose to reduce in-person legal activities without violating the Rules of Professional Conduct.
 Under the present circumstances, lawyers should weigh public health considerations when exercising their professional judgment to determine the scope of services the lawyer is comfortable offering to clients and requiring of staff.

 Notwithstanding government mandates and altered life circumstances, lawyers must continue to be diligent during this pandemic.
 Rule 1.3 requires lawyers to act with “reasonable diligence and promptness in representing a client.”
-The Judicial Branch is continually monitoring the COVID-19 situation throughout the state, and has taken substantial steps on both a local and statewide level to protect the public welfare and accommodate lawyers and their respective parties by reducing staff in the courthouse, continuing cases, and extending deadlines.
+The Judicial Branch is continually monitoring the COVID-19 situation throughout the state, and has taken substantial steps on both a local and statewide level to protect the public welfare and accommodate lawyers, clients, and other parties by reducing staff in the courthouse, continuing cases, and extending deadlines.
 The constant changes to court schedules require lawyers to be vigilant about maintaining and updating client files and calendars.
 Lawyers should make it a habit to review the updated information from the Judicial Branch on its website, nccourts.gov.

 Regardless of the various extensions and continuances ordered across the state, a lawyer should continue to pursue a client’s case to the extent reasonably possible under these unique circumstances.
 Lawyers can continue to prepare documents, respond to discovery, or even settle matters while working remotely.
 Of course, just as one lawyer can continue pursuing a particular case, so too can opposing counsel; lawyers should put a plan into place for someone at the law office to occasionally check the office’s delivered mail.
 Again, the Rules require “reasonable diligence and promptness in representing a client”—it’s reasonable to expect that the ongoing public health crisis may delay, stall, or otherwise impact the representation of a client depending on the case and the relevant circumstances, but it’s also reasonable to expect a lawyer to continue pursuing a client’s case when possible.